zzwwbs/ZoteroRAG/docs/architecture.md

 **Technology Stack:** PySide6.

 ### TokenUsageWidget
-**Responsibility:** Displays API token consumption and estimated costs for the current session (Epic 6, Story 6.6), providing transparency to users about their API usage and enabling informed budget management.
+**Responsibility:** A non-visual component or controller that tracks API token consumption and estimated costs for the current session (Epic 6.6).
+It provides data to be displayed in the main window's status bar, ensuring users have persistent visibility of their API usage and costs without cluttering a specific tab (Epic 7.3).
 **Key Interfaces:**
-- `update_usage(usage: TokenUsage)`: Adds a new token usage record and updates all displays
+- `update_usage(usage: TokenUsage)`: Adds a new token usage record and updates session totals
 - `get_session_totals() -> dict`: Returns aggregated statistics (total tokens, total cost, call counts)
-- `show_detailed_history()`: Opens a dialog with detailed breakdown of all API calls
-- `reset_session_tracking()`: Clears session usage data (e.g., on new indexing operation)
+- `reset_session_tracking()`: Clears session usage data
-- Displays: Total tokens consumed, estimated cost (color-coded), breakdown by operation type (embedding/analysis), number of API calls
-**Dependencies:** None (receives `TokenUsage` data from Main UI).
+- Emits signals to the `MainWindow` to update the status bar display **Dependencies:** None (receives `TokenUsage` data from `MainWindow`).
-**Technology Stack:** PySide6.

 ### ZoteroManager
 **Responsibility:** Manages all read-only interactions with the user's Zotero database (`zotero.sqlite`) and associated PDF files.
 This includes detecting the Zotero directory, reading item and collection metadata with paper counts (Epic 6, Story 6.3), and locating PDF paths.